deckhouse/virtualization/docs/FAQ.md

 ## How to redirect traffic to a virtual machine?

 The virtual machine operates within a Kubernetes cluster, so directing network traffic to it is similar to directing traffic to pods.
-To route network traffic to a virtual machine, the standard Kubernetes mechanism—the Service resource—is used, which selects target objects based on labels (selector).
+To route network traffic to a virtual machine, the standard Kubernetes mechanism - the Service resource is used, which selects target objects based on labels (selector).

 1. Create a service with the required settings.